nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Caution:**

-When sorting dates by a field where both have an equal value, say Kevin and Wayne are sorted by income and both have an income of 2000, applying commands such as edit or star, can affect the stability of the sort.
+When sorting dates by a field where both have an equal value, let's say Kevin and Wayne are sorted by income and both have an income of 2000, applying commands such as edit or star, can affect the stability of the sort.
 However, the overall sorting order by value is preserved.
 </box>